kw81634dr/Nuvoton-Mini58-ARM-DS18B20-SampleProject/README.md

 # In this repository
-In this repository, you will got.
+In this repository, you will got
 1. one Main code named "main.c"
 2. one c library code file named "DS18B20LibraryforMini58.c
 3. one Header file for c library named "DS18B20LibraryforMini58.h